Stay up to date with notifications from The Independent

 Your support makes all the difference.

-Rioters "actively sought out Israeli supporters to attack" after a football match in Amsterdam as Israel said it was sending planes to the Dutch capital to fly fans home.
+Rioters "actively sought out Israeli supporters to attack" after a football match in Amsterdam, authorities have said – as Israel said it was sending planes to the Dutch capital to fly fans home.

-An unknown number of Israeli supporters were injured in the violence on Thursday night that was condemned by the leaders of both the Netherlands and Israel as antisemitic.
-Dutch police said five people have been taken to hospital with injuries, with the
+An unknown number of Israeli supporters were injured in the violence that was condemned by the leaders of both the Netherlands and Israel as antisemitic.
+Dutch police said five people have been taken to hospital with injuries, with 62 people arrested on Thursday.

 A statement issued by the Dutch capital's municipality, police and prosecution office said the hours after the Europa League match between Ajax and Maccabi Tel Aviv match at the Johan Cruyff Arena "was very turbulent with several incidents of violence aimed at Maccabi supporters".